 Passing through the sliding glass door into the salon, we were immediately greeted by the luxury details of the yacht.
 Solid hardwood flooring is standard and brings a rich look to the indoor entertaining space.
 Sofas flank both the starboard and port sides, while the starboard seating offers a dinette with folding table large enough for 4 adults.

-With a table leaf that folds out in the starboard side, and the addition of two folding chairs inboard, the standard solid cherry table can seat 6 for dinner.
+Opposing sofas provide a welcome conversational area and low windows allow clear sightlines to the horizon even from the seated position.
+This layout maximizes seating in a 51-footer, permitting 8 people to comfortably sit in the salon.With a table leaf that folds out in the starboard side, and the addition of two folding chairs inboard, the standard solid cherry table can seat 6 for dinner.
 We were impressed by the quality of the craftsmanship of the table which is made by Marine Tables in Savannah, Georgia.

-Entertainment Center.
 A cabinet nestled in the aft corner offers a flat screen TV, surround sound stereo system, gaming center and the main AC/DC power panel controls.
 Our test vessel included a home theater system with a Bose 5 speaker set-up.